Elder Scrolls VI Reportedly an Xbox Console Exclusive, No PS5 Release Planned

 As it should be since Microsoft owns them...that being said it will lower the amount of people that play it as I'm sure there are plenty of Playstation/Nintendo players that will not be getting an Xbox.
 I'm hoping the cloud streaming service works fine for games like this on the Xbox One S.

 I don't know why anybody ever thought that future games in any of these franchises would come to PS5.
 MS was pretty clear in their initial messaging imo.
-They said that games they were contractually obligated to release on PS5 would release on it, their 2 live service games would continue to be supported on PS, and legacy titles would release on PS.
+They said that games they were contractually obligated to release on PS5 would still release on it, their 2 live service games would continue to be supported on PS, and legacy titles would release on PS.
 What does that mean?

--Coming to PS5 (Deathloop and Ghostwire Tokyo as they were timed hatted by Sony, future expansions for Fallout 76 and Elder Scrolls Online, and any remasters of legacy titles like the recent Doom remaster)
+-Coming to PS5 (Deathloop and Ghostwire Tokyo as they were timed hatted by Sony, future expansions for Fallout 76 and Elder Scrolls Online, and any remasters of legacy titles like the recent Doom remaster and the Skyrim Anniversary Edition)

--Not coming to PS5 (Any future new games that weren't hatted by Sony, including Starfield, Elder Scrolls 6, The Outer Worlds 2, the next mainline Doom, Indiana Jones, the next Wolfenstein, the next Evil Within, etc.)
+-Not coming to PS5 (Any future new games that weren't hatted by Sony, including Starfield, Elder Scrolls 6, Fallout 5, the next mainline Doom, Indiana Jones, the next Wolfenstein, any future Evil Within games, any future Dishonored games, etc.)

 In other news, grass is green an-BREAKING NEWS!
 This just in; The top scientists in the world have just confirmed that yes, water is indeed wet!